physicell-training/ws2023/agenda.md

-/*
-### 14:00-15:00.
-Session 13: Intracellular with libRoadrunner (interactive demo)
-Continuing learning how to write intracellular models (systems of ODEs) in cancer cell agents.
-Work through a cancer metabolism example.
-* Zoom: message Paul Macklin or Furkan Kurtoglu for details

-### Asynchronous.
-Session 14: Sharing PhysiCell models on nanoHUB (Optional)
-Learn about sharing PhysiCell models as cloud-hosted, "zero-install" models on nanoHUB.

-### Asynchronous.
-Session 15: Additional cell contact examples
-See additional examples of more advanced cell-cell contacts and interactions, such as spring interactions and juxtacrine signaling.

-To reduce Zoom fatigue sessions like this have been moved to asynchronous to watch at your own convenience.
-Please watch prior to the start of synchronous Day 4 activities.
-*/

 -----

-## Thursday, July 28: Day 4 (All times US Eastern)
+## Thursday, July 27: Day 4 (All times US Eastern)

-### Asynchronous.
-Session 15: Additional cell contact examples
-See additional examples of more advanced cell-cell contacts and interactions, such as spring interactions and juxtacrine signaling.

-To reduce Zoom fatigue sessions like this have been moved to asynchronous to watch at your own convenience.
-Please watch prior to the start of synchronous Day 4 activities.

 ### 11:00-11:05.
-Welcome and Day's Goals (H)
+Welcome and Day's Goals
 Discuss the day's goals
+* Facilitator: Paul Macklin

+### 11:05-12:00.
+Advanced Session 7: Intracellular with libRoadrunner (interactive demo) (optional)
+Continuing learning how to write intracellular models (systems of ODEs) in cancer cell agents.
+Work through a cancer metabolism example. **This session is optional.**
+* Dependencies:
+  * Advanced Session 1
+  * Advanced Session 2
+  * Advanced Session 4
+* Presenter: Furkan Kurtoglu
+* Slides:
+* Code:
+* Video:

-### 11:05-16:00.
-Team Time (H)
+### 12:00-10:30.
+Team Time 2
 Work with your team in Gather / Zoom.

 ### 16:00-18:00.
-Present Preliminary Results (H)
+Present Preliminary Results
 Share your team's preliminary results in Gather / Zoom.
+* Facilitator: Paul Macklin

 ### 18:00-18:10.
-Wrap-Up (H)
+Wrap-Up
+* Presenter: Paul Macklin

 ### 18:10-???.
-Virtual Social (Optional) (H).
+Virtual Social (Optional)
 Please use Gather to continue getting to know your fellow participants.

+### 18:30-19:30.
+PhysiCell Governance (optional and by invitation only)
+Discuss transition to a community governance model.

 -----

-## Friday, July 30: Day 5 (All times US Eastern)
+## Friday, July 28: Day 5 (All times US Eastern)

 ### 11:00-11:05.
-Welcome and Day's Goals (H)
+Welcome and Day's Goals
 Discuss the day's goals
+* Presenter: Paul Macklin

+### 12:05-13:00.
+Session 11: PhysiCell Modeling Example and Warm-Up 2
+We present a full modeling example as a daily warmup.
+* Presenter: TBD
+* Slides:
+* Video:

-### 11:05-17:00.
-Team Time (H)
+### 13:00-18:15.
+Team Time 3.
 Work with your team in Gather / Zoom.
 Schedule breaks on your own as needed.

-### 17:00-17:30.
-Day 5 wrap-up (H)
+### 18:15-18:30.
+Day 5 wrap-up
 Discuss the day's progress and set the stage for group presentations.

-### 17:30-???.
-Virtual Social (Optional) (H).
+### 18:30-???.
+Virtual Social (Optional).
 Please use Gather to continue getting to know your fellow participants.

+### 18:30-19:30.
+PhysiCell Governance (optional and by invitation only)
+Discuss transition to a community governance model.
+Session held as needed.

 -----

-## Saturday, July 30: Final Presentations (All times US Eastern)
+## Saturday, July 29: Final Presentations (All times US Eastern)

+### 11:00-14:00.
+Final Team Presentations.
-Brielfy present your team's project results for the community and for consideration for prizes.
+Present your team's project results for the community and for feedback and scoring.
 Detailed schedule TBA.

 25 minute presetation, with 5 minutes of Q&A.

-### Presentation templates:
+#### Presentation templates:
 Adapt as you see best:
-* Model presentation template [click here](https://github.com/physicell-training/ws2022/raw/main/other/pptx/PhysiCell_ws2022_final_presentation_template(model).pptx)
+* Model presentation template:
-* Tool presentation template [click here](https://github.com/physicell-training/ws2022/raw/main/other/pptx/PhysiCell_ws2022_final_presentation_template(tool).pptx)
+* Tool presentation template:
+*
+### 14:00-14:30.
+Judges' Discussion.

-### 14:30-15:00 Announce results and farewell (H)
+### 14:30-15:00.
+Announce results and farewell
+* Facilitator: Paul Macklin